Rivers are the thread that stroically and silently hold sections of an area’s natural history story together.

 They may not know that the massive log beneath them fell on its own accord.
 Harsh winds and storms can bring down some of the tallest trees with one snap.
 Coupled with local logging efforts, the Klickitat River is known for its dynamic forest environment.

-By dynamic, I mean there are fallen trees everywhere – especially in the river.
+By dynamic, I mean there are fallen trees everywhere – including in the river.

-We, of course, have scouted the section of river prior to the trip and removed any wood that blocked flow.
+We, of course, have scouted the section of river prior to the trip for any obstacles that may have shifted over the winter months.
 However, the guides must remember several crucial moments when the river splits.
 One channel leads to a smooth passage; the other leads straight into massive log jam.

 Soon after launching, we see our first steep canyon wall.
 Suddenly we feel smaller, now floating through a canyon.
 Guides explain the columnar basalt rock walls, formed from ancient eruptions of Mt Adams and other major geologic events.